The boys' relatives blame the Israeli military for the killings

 “Our office has repeatedly raised its concerns about the excessive use of force by Israeli security forces and the lack of accountability for such incident,” the statement said.
 “We also urge Israel to make public the findings of this investigation and any steps regarding accountability that are taken.”

-But an Israeli military spokesman said its forces fired no live rounds during clashes where the boys were killed.
+But an Israeli military spokesman say its forces fired no live rounds during hours of clashes on May 15.

-The State Department joined several human rights groups calling for an investigation.
+Meanwhile, the U.S. State Department has joined several human rights groups calling for an investigation into the deadly incident.